Show Up to the Audition Like You Already Have the Part [3]

 Understanding Your Slate

-For years, I consulted for studios, agencies, and producers on this exact problem: how to build a slate, how to value individual projects within it, and how to find new revenue streams while monetizing the ones that already existed.
-Studios do not bet everything on one film.
+For years, I consulted for studios, agencies, and producers on these exact problems.
+How do you build a varied-but-meaningful slate?
+How do you value the individual projects within it?
+How do you find new revenue streams while monetizing the ones that already exist?
+The answer is simple: studios don’t bet everything on one film.
 They develop a slate, a dozen projects moving at once in different stages, and the good ones do not treat every project the same.
 They separate the strong from the weak early.
 They kill projects before those projects cost real money.
 Self-editing at that level is not a creative failure.
 It is how the business survives.

-Most independent artists build a single idea, attach their identity to it, and carry it for years without asking whether it is still the right project to be carrying.
-That is not loyalty.
-It is a mistake.
+Most independent artists build a single idea, attach their identity to it, and carry it for years past the point where it still makes sense.
+That’s not creative perseverance, it’s a professional mistake.

-You need more than one idea moving at once, at different stages, so you are developing and executing at the same time.
+It’s essential to have more than one idea moving at once, at different stages, so you are developing and executing at the same time.
 Self-development means doing the studio's job yourself.
-Which idea is actually ready.
-Which one has a real audience.
-Which one you would fund yourself if no one else would.
+Which idea is actually ready?
+Which one has a real audience?
+Which one you would fund yourself if no one else would?
 The ideas that fail these questions are not necessarily bad ideas.
 They are simply not the project for right now, and knowing the difference, without treating the decision as a failure of nerve, is its own kind of craft.

-This approach does something else too.
+This approach does something else, too.
 It takes the pressure off any single idea.
-One idea alone carries all the weight, emotionally and financially.
-Several ideas moving at once spread that weight out, so one project can fail without ending your career.
+One idea alone has to carry all the weight, emotionally and financially, but several ideas moving at once spread that weight out, so one project can fail without ending your career.

 The Greener Pastures Are Not a Fantasy

-Part Two of this series ended with a promise: that the third part would be about the greener pastures.
+Part Two of this series ended with the promise that the third part would be about the greener pastures.
 I want to be honest about what that means and what it does not.

 The model is different.
 The timeline is different.
 The metrics by which you measure success have to be recalibrated.
 But the work is the same.
 The commitment to making something real, something personal, something that could only have come from you, that has not changed.
 That was never the institution's to give you.
 It was always yours.